The smell reached Ji-yoo before the food did.

 Alessia's eyes shifted to Ji-yoo.
 One degree.
 Maybe two.
 The kind of look that communicated exactly how little she appreciated the question without requiring a single word.

-"I'm just saying," Ji-yoo continued, adjusting her pillows with a wince, "that starving yourself out of spite is not a valid medical strategy.
+"I'm just saying, that starving yourself out of spite is not a valid medical strategy.
 You're a doctor.
-You should know that."
+You should know that," Ji-yoo gestured, spite and stubborn logic fueling every syllable

 Ji-yoo grinned.
-Even through the pain, even through the exhaustion, the grin came easy.
+Even through the exhaustion, the grin came easy.
 She loved her brother.
 She loved him more than anyone else on the planet.
 But watching him navigate the minefield he had created for himself was, objectively, the most entertaining thing that had happened since the world froze over.

-"It's not about the sex," Alessia said quietly.
+"It's not about the sex," Alessia said, raw honesty scraping through her throat

 Ji-yoo was quiet for a moment.

-"So she wasn't hiding it from you," Ji-yoo said slowly.
-"She just didn't know."
+"So she wasn't hiding it from you," Ji-yoo observed, sharp analytical precision cutting through the tension

 Ji-yoo let that settle.

 "It means neither of them did this on purpose.
 He didn't know she was your cousin, and she didn't know you were coming.
-It's just... cosmically bad timing."
+It's just... cosmically bad timing," Ji-yoo diagnosed, delighted in a way that was almost cruel

-"I hate it when you're reasonable," she said.
+"I hate it when you're reasonable," Alessia conceded, something fracturing behind the steel in her voice

 "I know.
-It's one of my best qualities."
+It's one of my best qualities," Ji-yoo laughed, dark amusement crackling through the air

 The kitchen door opened.